butalidn/C964_Capstone/README.md

 After an improved model was created, the model was evaluated using mean absolute error, mean squared error, coefficient of determination score, and mean absolute percentage error.
 The model found *games started, player efficiency rating, and value over replacement player* to be the top three features that contribute to a player's salary.
 The r-squared value of the improved model, however, was only a **0.473** which is not a strong enough correlation to make any definitive claims.
 Areas of improvement include: more relevant data, incorporating inflation between years, larger data sets, a different base model, different hyperparameters and many more.
 No cloud computing was utilized during this project so that could also be incorporated.

 Once the model was completed, a web application was created using Heroku, a cloud hosting platform.
-The application includes the original dashboard of the Jupyter Notebook and the ability to input different statistics for the model to determine a NBA salary from.
+The application includes the original dashboard of the Jupyter Notebook and the ability to determine a hypothetical player's salary based on statistics the user can input.

 [Link](https://butalid-c964.herokuapp.com/) for the web app.
 **Warning: the web app takes a minute or two to start up**